Eggnog Pound Cake

 • Spoon batter evenly into four mini loafpans or 1 full-size loaf pan; shake pans to flatted batter; the batter will be very thick

-• Combine powdered sugar and ¼ cup eggnog in bowl;
+Combine powdered sugar and eggnog in bowl;

-¼ cup eggnog
+1 cup confectioner's sugar, ¼ cup eggnog

-• Drizzle over semi-warm pound cakes
+• Drizzle over semi-warm pound cake

 Notes

 When you get ready to make this, do NOT follow the instructions on the box (It says to add the mix, water or milk, butter and eggs.)
+IGNORE THAT.
+All you’ll use is the cake mix, eggnog, eggs and ground nutmeg.
+DO NOT ADD WATER/MILK OR BUTTER.

 Pan Size: